unrays/Contiguous/README.md

+# My First Allocator

 *December 29, 2025*

-My first ever Allocator!

-I did some research and I think it's the Raw Allocator.
+Minimal Raw Allocator in C++.

-This is probably my last project of 2025, so I wish you all a wonderful end to the year.
+Probably my last project of 2025—wishing you a great end of year!
 It's not very impressive, but we all start somewhere, right?

 ```console